ktshen/screener/README.md

 from src.downloader import CryptoDownloader
 ```

 When devising your own strategy, feel free to refer to the existing strategies for guidance and inspiration.
-The stock data is downloaded from Tiingo and Yahoo Finance, and the cryptocurrency data is obtained from Binance.
+The stock data is downloaded from Polygon.io and the cryptocurrency data is obtained from Binance.

 ## License